MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 # Build a bar chart

-This article is a step-by-step guide for how to build a simple bar chart visual in Power BI.
+This article is a step-by-step guide for how to build a simple Power BI bar chart visual with code.
+You can get the complete code example at [https://github.com/Microsoft/PowerBI-visuals-sampleBarChart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart).

 ## Build a static visual